Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 Extra "Contact Manager" Providers for cPanel and WHM

-Still somewhat WIP, for now only has 'alpha' quality XMPP provider Plans for the future in TODO
+Still somewhat WIP, for now only has 'alpha' quality XMPP provider

+Plans for the future can be read in TODO

 Steps 4 GreatSuccess:
-* Clone this repo with git onto a cPanel host of at least 11.62+
+* Clone this repo with git onto a cPanel host of at least 11.64+
 * Run the Tests

     make test